101 Wall Tile Designs To Impress The Neighbours

 3. Arabesque Tiles

 Arabesque tiles work best in kitchens and bathrooms, and will create a twist on normal tile patterns, which will instantly draw people's attention to the room.
-Arabesque tiles work well as splashbacks, and look great in a number of different colours.
+Arabesque tiles work well as splashbacks, and look great in a number of different colours on walls.

 4. Brick Tile Pattern